OffcierCia/non-typical-OSINT-guide/README.md

 # The Atypical OSINT Guide

-The most unusual OSINT guide you've ever seen.
+#### The most unusual OSINT guide you've ever seen.
 The repository is intended for bored professionals only.
 PRs are welcome!

+# Disclaimer

 **Check out:**